instructor-ai/instructor/docs/openai_schema.md

 print(user_details)  # name="John Doe", age=30
 ```

-## Using the decorator
+!!! tip "Using the decorator"

-You can also use a decorator but i recommend the class since you get nice autocompletes with VSCode
+    You can also use `@openai_schema` to decorate `BaseModels`, however, you'll lose some type hinting as a result.

 ```python
 import openai